No.3647

 Shift of Automotive Electronics Architecture from Domain-type to Zone-Type

 In the early 2020s, automotive manufacturers (OEMs) actively engaged in the development of automotive IT software, especially vehicle operating systems (OS).
-However, trying to implement a vehicle OS while still using traditional control software for specific areas like powertrains and chassis turned out to be quite complicated.
+However, trying to implement a vehicle OS while still using traditional control software for powertrains and chassis turned out to be quite complicated.
 Many projects faced major difficulties during the integration phase, resulting in a number of failures.

 In light of these challenges, OEMs are now exploring the development of zone-type control systems.
 This approach involves rethinking traditional control systems, which are usually organized by specific areas, to redesigning the control software.
 This means breaking down existing electronic control units (ECUs) grouped by domain, like powertrain and chassis, and then reorganizing them into new categories based on their operational needs, such as "those that need critical movements" versus "those that can tolerate some delays (even though the amount of info may be vast)".